ad4rsh2701/RiRi/.notes/optimisation_choices/function pointers over std.function and lambdas.md

     return dataStore->getValue(args[0]);
 });
 ```
-Yes, __Lambda Functions__ (more like nameless functions) were used, which allowed me to define and emplace both at the same time, it also made the implemntation look a lot cleaner and was more secure (encapsualtion, ~~though I am not so sure about the secure part~~).
+Yes, __Lambda Functions__ (more like nameless functions) were used, which allowed me to define and emplace both at the same time, it also made the implementation look a lot cleaner and was more secure (encapsulation, ~~though I am not so sure about the secure part~~).

 This avoided defining and emplacing the functions separately (using function pointers), which requires more boilerplate when compared to inline lambdas using `std::function`.